prometheus/prometheus/docs/querying/basics.md

 ## Examples

-This document is meant as a reference.
-For learning, it might be easier to start with a couple of [examples](examples.md).
+This document is a Promethues basic language reference.
+For learning, it may be easier to start with a couple of [examples](examples.md).

 ## Expression language data types